 - Tickets to sporting events, even if business is discussed

-- Lavish or extravagant entertainment expenses
+- Lavish or extravagant expenses

 - Club fees or membership dues